nak/systemd/docs/USER_RECORD.md

 `luksOfflineDiscard` → A boolean.
 Similar to `luksDiscard`, it controls whether to trim/allocate the file system/backing file when deactivating the home directory.

-`luksExtraMountOptions` → A string with additional mount options to append to the default mount options for the file system in the LUKS volume.

 `luksCipher` → A string, indicating the cipher to use for the LUKS storage mechanism.